NAME

 OPTIONS

-Using expression is equivalent to running a script that consists of {
+Using expression in the options described below is equivalent to running a script that consists of {

 expression }